newrelic/terraform-provider-newrelic/website/docs/d/entity.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the entity in New Relic One.
 The first entity matching this name for the given search parameters will be returned.
 * `type` - (Optional) The entity's type.
-Valid values are APPLICATION, DASHBOARD, HOST, MONITOR, and WORRKLOAD.
+Valid values are APPLICATION, DASHBOARD, HOST, MONITOR, and WORKLOAD.
 * `domain` - (Optional) The entity's domain.
-Valid values are APM, BROWSER, INFRA, MOBILE, and SYNTH.
+Valid values are APM, BROWSER, INFRA, MOBILE, SYNTH, and VIZ.
+If not specified, all domains are searched.
 * `tags` - (Optional) A tag applied to the entity.

 ## Attributes Reference